getodk/docs/projecting-collect.rst

   To fix this, follow the procedures given below:

-  First we need to enable hardware acceleration:
+  First, we need to enable hardware acceleration:

   1. Go to ``chrome://settings``, scroll down and click on :guilabel:`Advanced`.

   .. image:: /img/project-collect/advanced-setting.*
     :alt: Image showing advanced settings

   |

-  2. In the System section, ensure the Use :guilabel:`hardware acceleration when available` is enabled.You'll need to relaunch Chrome for any changes to take effect.
+  2. In the System section, ensure the Use :guilabel:`hardware acceleration when available` is enabled.
+You'll need to relaunch Chrome for any changes to take effect.
 Click on :guilabel:`RELAUCH`

   .. image:: /img/project-collect/acceleration.*
     :alt: Image showing hardware acceleration option

   |

-  3. Then, we need to enable WebGL, go to ``chrome://flags``,scroll down and search for **WebGL 2.0**.
-From the drop down list choose `Enabled`.
+  3. Then, we need to enable WebGL, go to ``chrome://flags``, scroll down and search for **WebGL 2.0**.
+From the drop-down list choose :guilabel:`Enabled`.

   .. image:: /img/project-collect/webgl-enabled.*
     :alt: Image showing enabled WebGL 2.0